-Now is the time to reform America’s broken immigration system.
-In order for us to have real immigration reform, our top priority needs to be to secure our nation’s borders and start enforcing the immigration laws already enacted.
-To do so we must give our federal immigration enforcement officials the resources they need to enforce the laws on the books.
-We must also allow local law enforcement to work together with our federal immigration officers in order to provide the interior enforcement needs of this nation.
+Our top priority for immigration reform should be securing our nation’s borders and enforcing the immigration laws that are already on the books.
+To do that, we must give our federal immigration enforcement officials the resources they need to enforce the laws we already have.
+We must also allow local law enforcement to work together with our federal immigration officers in order to provide the interior enforcement needs of our nation.

 Beyond additional enforcement, reform must include modernizing our guest worker programs.
 Guest workers are vital to keep industries in America, and particularly in Idaho, competitive internationally.
 By providing a legal avenue for foreign workers to enter the United States, a guest worker program is critical to secure the border and eliminate illegal immigration.

 The Senate comprehensive bill repeats the mistakes of the 1986 amnesty.
 I will oppose any legislation – such as the Senate bill – that is based on the philosophy of “legalization first, border security later.”